 The truth is out there. note It was the main message appearing at the end of the opening credits.
 Represents the constant search for what exactly is going on.

 Trust no one. note The season 1 finale changed the tag line in the opening credits for the first time from 'The truth is out there' to 'Trust no one', and Mulder's first Mysterious Informant Deep Throat told him the phrase as his dying words.
 It kept resurfacing from time to time.

-Replacement Scrappy: Both Doggett and Reyes are seen this way by many fans.
+Both Doggett and Reyes are seen this way by many fans.
 Doggett got less of it, mostly due to Robert Patrick's performance; many fans like him as a supporting/recurring character and only disliked the fact that he replaced Mulder.
 Reyes wasn't as lucky.
 The chemistry this pair of agents had couldn't compare to the epic levels which Mulder and Scully had.
 Some fans who liked Doggett weren't happy when he didn't return for the 2016 revival and that Reyes did (not helped by the fact that Patrick currently appears in Scorpion).

 The Scrappy: Diana Fowley, AKA The Fowl One, was loathed by a vast majority of fans.
 She was not meant to be likeable, but she was hated even more than the writers anticipated.
 She was assigned to the X-Files cases when Mulder and Scully were Reassigned to Antarctica and she soon revealed herself as a rat collaborating with The Conspiracy.
 Moreover, she was forced as a Romantic False Lead and Old Flame to Mulder, so naturally especially shippers hated her.
 Her final deeds and death redeemed her a little, but there was hardly a fan who shed a tear for her.